Killing of Larry Payne

 A police officer, Leslie Dean Jones, beats a youth during the violence that erupted on March 28, 1968, in Memphis, Tennessee.
-Larry Payne, the 16-year-old in the background, was killed by Jones later in the day.
+Larry Payne, the 17-year-old in the background, was killed by Jones later in the day.

-Larry Payne was a sixteen-year old African American teenager who was killed following a march in support of the Memphis sanitation strike on Thursday, March 28, 1968, in Memphis, Tennessee.
+Larry Payne (born in 1950) was a seventeen-year old African American teenager who was murdered by a policeman following a march in support of the Memphis sanitation strike on Thursday, March 28, 1968, in Memphis, Tennessee.
 He was the only fatality on that day although the New Pittsburgh Courier reported 60 injured and 276 arrested.

-Martin Luther King Jr. called Payne's mother, Lizzie Payne, on the phone to console her after her son's killing by Patrolman Leslie Dean Jones.
+Martin Luther King Jr. called Payne's mother, Lizzie Mae Woods Payne (1923–2017), on the phone to console her after her son's killing by Patrolman Leslie Dean Jones.

 Events leading up to Payne's death

 Conflicting accounts describe the looting that occurred in tandem with the march on Thursday March 28, 1968 that led to a city-wide curfew and Mayor Loeb calling the Tennessese National Guard.
 According to multiple witnesses, as Payne emerged from the basement in the Fowler Homes housing development, police officer Leslie Dean Jones pressed the barrel of a sawed-off shotgun into Payne's stomach and fired, killing him.
 It was determined that Payne was emerging from the housing complex's boiler room when Jones shot him.
 Payne reportedly had his hands up prior to his killing and had asked the officer not to shoot.
 Jones later claimed that Payne was holding a large butcher knife when he emerged from the basement, a statement denied by witnesses to the killing.
 The Shelby County grand jury did not press charges, and the U.S. Department of Justice declared that there was insufficient evidence to prosecute Jones when investigating him for civil rights abuses.

 A memo which was later published by the Department of Justice in 2011 noted that witness accounts of what had happened varied, aside from the claim that Payne never held a knife.
 It also revealed that despite witness claims that they didn't see Payne holding the knife, local police were able to provide photo evidence of a butcher knife they stated they found near the boiler room door.
 The memo also stated that the first Department of Justice investigation against Jones closed in 1971 due to problems with "the credibility of the witnesses and because we cannot explain how a knife was found near the victim"s body."
 It was also determined by the U.S. Department of Justice's Civil Rights Division in April 2023 that any suggestion that the knife was planted by Jones was not supported by circumstances leading up to the shooting and that both a gunpowder flecking which was found on Payne's left elbow and a gunpowder burn which was found on Payne's left hand indicated that Payne was in fact reaching for Jones with his left arm when Jones shot him.